 4. Sign up for our Coming Out With Care package

-This year, in honour of National Coming Out Day in the US, My Kid Is Gay created a free electronic care package that comes right to your inbox.
+In honour of National Coming Out Day in the US, My Kid Is Gay created a free electronic care package.

 The Coming Out With Care package sends you an e-mail with advice, resources, tools for self-care like a music playlist and guided journaling pages, and a free excerpt of This Is a Book for Parents of Gay Kids (Chronicle, 2014).